mujtabaa11/Nasa-api/README.md

 This React application showcases NASA's **Astronomy Picture of the Day (APOD)**, fetching and displaying a new photo daily from NASA's APOD API.
 The app provides stunning space imagery and accompanying descriptions, making the wonders of the universe accessible to visitors in an engaging way.

-The implementation was inspired by an awesome tutorial by [James Jamezmca](https://github.com/jamezmca).

 👉 **Live Demo**: [NASA APOD Viewer](https://master--nasaapod-react-app.netlify.app)

 ---